external-secrets/external-secrets/docs/spec.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Used to rewrite secret Keys after getting them from the secret Provider</p>
+<p>Used to rewrite secret Keys after getting them from the secret Provider
+Multiple Rewrite operations can be provided.
+They are applied in a layered order (first to last)</p>
 </td>
 </tr>
 </tbody>